pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

     This will prevent those credentials from being added as environment variables to the task resulting in Concourse being unable to find them in the secrets store.

-To understand how `prepare-tasks-with-secrets` modifies the Platform Automation tasks, below is an example of how a task will be changed:
+To understand how `prepare-tasks-with-secrets` modifies the Platform Automation Toolkit tasks, below is an example of how a task will be changed:

 1. Authenticate with your credhub instance.